son-ha-264/Spam-classification-with-Naive-Bayes/README.md

 In other tasks involving shorter texts, Bernoulli NB might work better.
 It is also extremely fast and can make predictions in real time.
 It is necessary to check both models if time permits to find which one is the most appropriate for your task.

 ### 3.3 Result

+The table below is the f1-score for Mulinomial NB model.